 While a number of factors contributed to the virtual doubling in some Northeastern locales of home heating oil prices during the winter of 1999-2000, one that drew the particular attention of lawmakers was the sharply lower level of middle distillate stocks immediately beforehand.
 It renewed interest in establishment of a regional reserve of home heating oil.
 The Energy Policy and Conservation Act (EPCA, P.L.
-94-163) includes authority for the Secretary of Energy to establish regional reserves as part of the broader Strategic Petroleum Reserve; however, the actual SPR Plan originally presented to Congress in 1977 did not provide specifically for a regional reserve.
-In the 106th Congress, legislation was introduced in both the House and Senate (S. 2047, H.R.
-3608) to establish a regional reserve.
+94-163) includes authority for the Secretary of Energy to establish regional reserves as part of the broader Strategic Petroleum Reserve.
+With support from the Administration, Congress moved to specifically authorize and fund a regional heating oil reserve in the Northeast.
+The FY2001 Interior Appropriations (P.L.
+106-291) provided \$8 million for the Northeast Heating Oil Reserve (NHOR).
+The regional reserve was filled by the middle of October 2000 at two sites in New Haven, Connecticut, and terminals in Woodbridge, New Jersey, and Providence, Rhode Island.
+The NHOR would provide roughly 10 days of Northeast home heating oil demand.